 - Spooky monster eyes are a great addition to Halloween cookies.
 You can never have enough.

-- Keep in mind you don’t need follow the templates exactly.
+- Keep in mind you don’t need to follow the templates exactly.
 Making eyelashes, furry eyebrows and other small details might make them break as you try to remove them from the wax paper or when they’re stored.
-Keep it simple for best results.
+Keep it simple for the best results.

 - Once the eyes are completely dry it’s time to remove them.